Hecke combinatorics, K{\aa}hrstr{\"o}m's conditions and Kostant's problem: Introduction and description of results

 In Section~\ref{s3} we study cyclic submodules of the regular $\mathbf{H}$-module that are generated by the elements of the (dual) KL basis.
 Here our main results are: \begin{itemize} \item If $w_0'$ is the longest element of some parabolic subgroup of the Weyl group and $\underline{H}_{w_0'}$ is the corresponding element of the KL-basis, then $\mathbf{H}\underline{H}_{w_0'}$ contains $\underline{H}_{w}$, for any $w$ that is greater than or equal to $w_0'$ with respect to the left KL order, see Theorem~\ref{thm-s3.3-4}. \item Let $w_0'$ be the longest element of some parabolic subgroup of the Weyl group and $w_0$ the longest element in the Weyl group.
 Let $\underline{\hat{H}}_{w_0'w_0}$ be the element of the dual KL-basis corresponding to $w_0'w_0$.
 Then $\mathbf{H}\underline{\hat{H}}_{w_0'w_0}$ contains $\underline{\hat{H}}_{w}$, for any $w$ that is smaller than or equal to $w_0'w_0$ with respect to the left KL order, see Proposition~\ref{prop-s3.4-4}. \item An element $\underline{H}_{w}$ of a KL basis has the property that $\underline{H}_{w}^2$ equals $\underline{H}_{w}$, up to a scalar from the basis ring $\mathbb{Z}[v,v^{-1}]$, if and only if $w$ is the longest element of some parabolic subgroup, see Proposition~\ref{prop-s3.3-5}. \end{itemize}

 In Section~\ref{s4} we study various properties of conditions that appear in K{\aa}hrstr{\"o}m's conjecture.
 The conditions we study are of two different natures: there are two conditions that are categorical and two conditions that are combinatorial.
 The categorical condition asks whether, for $w\in S_n$, there exist different $x,y\in S_n$ such that $\theta_x L_w\cong \theta_y L_w\neq 0$.
-Here $L_w$ is the simple module in the BGG category $\mathcal{O}$ corresponding to $w$ and $\theta_x$ and $\theta_y$ are indecomposable projective functors.
-This conditions also comes in two forms: the graded version and the ungraded version, depending on whether we view the graded or the ungraded version of the principal block of $\mathcal{O}$.
+Here $L_w$ is the simple module in the {{}{} principal block $\mathcal{O}_0$ of the} BGG category $\mathcal{O}$ corresponding to $w$ and $\theta_x$ and $\theta_y$ are indecomposable projective functors.
+This conditions also comes in two forms: the graded version and the ungraded version, depending on whether we view the graded or the ungraded version of {{}{}$\mathcal{O}_0$}.